ravinderdeol/LearnSwift/README.md

 # Learn Swift

-Resources I've used to learn Swift.
+Resources used to learn Swift.